johnshopkins/hubJS/README.md

 });
 ```

+Check for the `data.error` object the Hub API sends back with bad responses.
+You can access `data.statusCode` and `data.message` for more detailed information about the failure of the request.

+### progressHandler
-Regarding `progressHandler`, this is just a feature that has yet to be implemented.
+A feature that has yet to be implemented in hubJS.